eclipse/repairnator/doc/repairnator-config.md

 This attribute is optional.

 Another way to store data, is to automatically push the content of the repository for the reproduced bugs.
-This attribute aims at specifying a Github repository in which Repairnator will push a new branch for each new failing build it manages to reproduce.
+This attribute aims at specifying a GitHub repository in which Repairnator will push a new branch for each new failing build it manages to reproduce.
-More specifically it will push branches with the following format: `repositoryUser-repositoryName-TravisBuildID-date-hours`.
+More specifically, it will push branches with the following format: `repositoryUser-repositoryName-TravisBuildID-date-hours`.
-The content of this branch will be content of the repository with the reproducing builds and some Repairnator logs and maybe patches.
+The content of this branch will be the content of the repository with the reproducing builds and some Repairnator logs and maybe patches.

 This attribute takes the following format: `https://github.com/user/repo`.
-It only accepts to push on Github, and the repository must be writable by the owner of the `GITHUB_OAUTH` token.
+It only accepts to push on GitHub, and the repository must be writable by the owner of the `GITHUB_OAUTH` token.

 Its default value is empty.